-Once the situation is under control and you have stepped down from your response role, complete an incident report.
+Once the situation is under control and you have stepped down from your response role, complete an incident report together with your Supervisor.
+If the cause of the emergency is known, be sure to describe it clearly on the form.
 Be prepared to assist government and/or IPL investigators if they should ask for a statement.